kletobias/kletobias.github.io/_projects/05_questionnaire.md

 python command `assert`.
 It will give no output, if the test was successful and throw an error if not.<br>

-An block quote from the *fastcore* docs, describing the design and idea of the `L` class.
+An quote from the *fastcore* docs, that describes the design and idea behind the `L` class is printed below:

 > In metaphorical honor of Huffman’s compression code that assigns smaller